 It defines God’s purpose.
 Let’s see how that works exactly.
 We function very much like a super-organism.
 Within this organization we should treat the other members the exact same way we would like to be treated -or- not treat others in the organization in a way we would dislike for ourselves.
 A simple little rule that will adapt to the entire super-organization.
 What happens when we have a disruptor an individual taking advantage, abusing the cohesion of the group.
 Through history a thing called ostracism was created a way to “vote” out the disruptor.
 We eliminate the “cancer cell” from the organism.

 Once we understand purpose we can figure out the direction this unique organization (super-organism) is heading.
 When we are working together a majority within the group experience higher levels of harmony and certain levels of abundance.
 The Law of Attraction kicks in and generally there is higher levels of happiness and success.
 I tell a story in my book about Ranger students making a rubber raft trip down a river.
 Trees overhanging the river often have poisonous snakes resting in the limbs over the water.
 The Ranger students know how to avoid the banks and overhanging trees, but in my story there is no cooperation or leadership and they keep finding themselves in the trees and finally end up with a snake in the boat!
-All of that could have been avoided by simply following the Golden Rule and cracking down on the lazy disruptors.
+By simply following the Golden Rule and cracking down on the lazy disruptors, all of this could have been avoided.

 But, the further down the river the more tired they became and one by one they all began to give up.
 With each successive member joining the under-performers the boat finally becomes overwhelmed by the forces of the river and into the trees they go.
 The only resolution is for all of the members to work equally—each working as they would expect the others to work.
 No one works, into the trees they go, snake takes charge of boat and Ranger students swim or drown, either way they have lost all sense of community.